labex-labs/open-source-labs/css/30-seconds-of-css/lab-flexbox-centering/step1.md

 # Flexbox Centering

+`index.html` and `style.css` have already been provided in the VM.

-To horizontally and vertically center a child element within a parent element using flexbox, you can write the code in `index.html` and `style.css` as follows:
+To center a child element both horizontally and vertically within a parent element using flexbox, follow these steps:

-- Use `display: flex` to create a flexbox layout.
+1. Create a flexbox layout by setting the parent element's `display` property to `flex`.
-- Use `justify-content: center` to center the child horizontally.
+2. Use the `justify-content` property to center the child horizontally by setting its value to `center`.
-- Use `align-items: center` to center the child vertically.
+3. Use the `align-items` property to center the child vertically by setting its value to `center`.
+4. Add the child element within the parent element.

+Here's an example code snippet:

 ```html
 <div class="flexbox-centering">